thomasbogue/drivethru_scraper/README.md

 # drivethru_scraper
-An app to scrape marketing data from drivethrurpg.com
+An app to scrape marketing data from drivethrurpg.com and analyse the results